beemojs/dev/packages/dev/README.md

 ## Drivers

-The following drivers are directly supported in this configuration module, and automatically set common command line options when being ran.
+The following drivers are directly supported in this configuration module, and automatically passed common command line options when being ran.

 - [Babel](https://www.npmjs.com/package/@beemo/config-babel)